-Ikemba and Ngozi Iweala Have Been Married For Over Four Decades
+Ikemba Has Been Ngozi Okonjo-Iweala’s Husband For Over Four Decades

 Though we do not have the official date they got married, it is widely reported that the Iwealas got married in 1979 at quite a young age.
 Ikemba was probably between 26 and 27 years old at the time while his wife Ngozi was about 25 years old.
 This estimated date is a result of a social media post in 2016 when their first son Uzodinma wished them a happy wedding anniversary.
 In the post, he revealed that it was their 37th wedding anniversary.